KeychainMDIP/kc/doc/CLI-user-manual/README.md

 ### Decrypting JSON from a VC

-All other MDIP documents are also encrypted.
-The command below is used to decrypt content from VCs and other documents:
+Some MDIP documents such as VCs are encrypted JSON.
+This command  combines decrypting with parsing as JSON:

 ```json
 $ kc decrypt-json charlie-homepage